codeCrafters-Co/aboutUs/README.md

 <br />
 <br />
 <hr />
-## 1_First we just take a peek to the Technologies what we're dealing with 🖥️🖥️ ,
+take a peek to the Technologies what we're dealing with 🖥️🖥️ ,
 <br />
 #These are as follows:
 <br />